What is Hull and Machinery Insurance?

 Is Hull and Machinery insurance compulsory?

 Major bodies of water like oceans, rivers, and lakes can be unpredictable.
-And even if your boat isn’t harmed by natural forces, a crash into another vessel can cause serious damage.
+Even if natural forces don’t harm your boat, a crash into another vessel can cause serious damage.

-Covering repairs to the hull of your vessel out of pocket can be costly.
-Hull and machinery insurance lets you insure your vessel and/or its machinery from physical damage.
-This in turn makes it easier to keep your boat in excellent condition.
+Covering repairs to your vessel’s hull out of pocket can be costly.
+Hull and machinery insurance lets you insure your vessel and/or its machinery from physical damage, making it easier to keep your boat in excellent condition.

-Or put another way, while hull and machinery insurance may nont be mandatory, it can make owning a water-based vessel easier.
+In another way, while hull and machinery insurance may not be mandatory, it can make owning a water-based vessel easier.

 What is covered under hull insurance?